clux/probes.hugo/content/post/2020-10-04-antimagic-revisited.md

 Scary prospect though it may be, you can wrangle yourself out of it with using; `[Plane Shift](https://roll20.net/compendium/dnd5e/Plane%20Shift#content) / [Teleport](https://roll20.net/compendium/dnd5e/Teleport#content) / [Misty Step](https://roll20.net/compendium/dnd5e/Misty%20Step#content) / [Dimension Door](https://roll20.net/compendium/dnd5e/Dimension%20Door#content) on a successful charisma check.
 All it takes is for one player to get outside and stop the mage from hurling spell effects through the boundary.

 Still it highlights a difference with other antimagic.
-The "effect" of the spell leeches through the barrier of the cage, which is perhaps somewhat confusing when you can sometimes interpret the spell effect as matter.
-While a spell caster is shaping the underlying magical fabric; the effect is a _magical energy_.
+The "effect" of the spell leeches through the barrier of the cage, which is perhaps somewhat confusing when you can sometimes interpret the spell effect as _matter_.
+This is irrelevant as we'll see later; while a spell caster is shaping the underlying magical fabric; the effect is a _magical energy_.

 > Don't invoke special relativity or thermodynamics.
 Magic does not have to obey `E=mc^2`.